apostrophecms/sanitize-html/README.md

 ### Advanced filtering

-For more advanced filtering you can hook directly into the parsing process using three events:
+For more advanced filtering you can hook directly into the parsing process using tag open and tag close events.

-- `onOpenTag(name, attribs)`: Triggered when an opening tag is encountered.
+The `onOpenTag` event is triggered when an opening tag is encountered.
+It has two arguments:
-- `onText(text)`: Triggered when a text node is encountered.
+- `tagName`: The name of the tag.
+- `attribs`: An object containing the tag's attributes, i.e. { src: "/path/to/tux.png" }.

-- `onCloseTag(name, isImplied)`: Triggered when a closing tag is encountered.
+The `onCloseTag` event is triggered when a closing tag is encountered.
+It has the following arguments:
+- `tagName`: The name of the tag.
+- `isImplied`: A boolean indicating whether the closing tag is implied (i.e. `<p>foo<p>bar`) or explicit (i.e. `<p>foo</p><p>bar</p>`).

 For example, you may want to add spaces around a removed tag, like this:
 ```js